dstackai/dstack/README.md

 [![PyPI - License](https://img.shields.io/pypi/l/dstack?style=flat-square&color=blue)](https://github.com/dstackai/dstack/blob/master/LICENSE.md)
 </div>

-`dstack` makes it very easy for ML engineers to run dev environments, pipelines and apps cost-effectively on any cloud.
+`dstack` makes it very easy for ML engineers to run development environments and ML tasks on any cloud.

+Development environments and tasks can be defined via simple YAML configurations and quickly run with a single command on any configured cloud, whether it's AWS, GCP, or Azure.

+The tool is open-source and can be self-hosted.
+You can run it on your local machine or deploy it to your own cloud.
+The tool will orchestrate development environments and tasks for your entire ML team.

+**`dstack` makes it very easy to:**

+- Configure and reuse prebuilt environments (without Docker)
+- Utilize spot instances
+- Save and reuse output artifacts
+- Use multiple clouds via the same simple interface

+More importantly, `dstack` increases your productivity as an ML engineer, allowing you to focus on ML without worrying about infrastructure, costs, etc.

+**🍒 is, `dstack` is 100% open-source and can be self-hosted**

 ## Installation and setup